Women in Science Project

 - Classes begin January 6 (Monday) - Internships begin - Interns and sponsors should make contact and begin working the first week of winter term

-- January 8 (Wednesday) TBA Orientation session for all interns.
+- January 8 (Wednesday) Orientation session for all interns.
 Expectations, time commitment, submitting timesheets and communicating with your sponsor will be discussed.

 - TBA Check in Session.
 Students meet and discuss how internship is meeting expectations.
 A light dinner will be served.